temporalio/documentation/docs/references/web-ui-server-env-vars.md

 ---

 Docker containers can be configured for use in a production setting.
-This is necessary for setting up a Web UI server for your application.
+This is necessary for setting up a Web UI server.

 Use `docker run` as the image name needed to configure the Web UI environmental variables.
 `docker run` requires at least 1 argument.

 `docker run [options] <image> <command> [args]`

+The Web UI server can be configured with any number of environmental variables.

 ```
 docker run \